Amazon DSP provides a multitude of targeting options, ranging from customer demographics, and behavioral targeting to contextual and remarketing.

 1. Behavioural targeting

 Target audiences based on their past actions, such as targeting people who have browsed a specific category in the past 30 days, clicked on a particular product listing or viewed your product video.
-These campaigns are best for creating awareness; hence, they will be helpful to those at the top of the funnel.
+These campaigns are best for creating awareness; hence, they will be helpful to attract top of the funnel audience.

 For instance, let’s say you’re a company that sells outdoor camping gear on Amazon, and you want to create awareness for your new line of camping tents.
-You can use Amazon DSP Behavioral Targeting to reach potential customers who have shown an interest in the camping equipments.
+You can use Amazon DSP behavioral targeting to reach potential customers who have shown an interest in the camping equipment.

 2. Lifestyle targeting

 Target audiences who have demonstrated specific lifestyle behaviors or interests that align with your products or services.
-This can again be utilized to create awareness about your product among your target audience.
+This can, once again, be utilized to create awareness about your product among your target audience.

 For example, if you sell automotive parts for Ford Motor Company, you can target audiences who own Ford vehicles.